xbledsoe/NeuroimaGene/README.md

 	-a 'Desikan' \
 	-t 'atl' \
 	-p 'BH' \
-	-s /PATH/BIG40-IDPs_v4_discovery2_anno.tsv
+	-s /PATH/BIG40-IDPs_v4_discovery2_anno.tsv \
+ 	-b /PATH/fs_anno.txt

 Amongst the other data generated, this should generate the following figure detailing NIDPs on the y axis and the mean normalized effect size magnitude on the x axis with color and shape detailing brain region descriptors and direction of effect respectively.
+There are 3 additional plots showing the mean normalized effect size of the genes on the brain regions characterized by the Desikan atlas divided into volume, surface area, and thickness.
 As stated above, detailed information concerning the naming of the NIDPs is available the the [UKB online neuroimaging portal.](https://www.fmrib.ox.ac.uk/ukbiobank/)

 ![stroke_gns_MeanZ (2)](https://user-images.githubusercontent.com/62114350/218187084-e1dcc8b2-e8a1-478f-9265-8c8999eff503.png)